-Melbourne is known for coffee, street art, and its adorable alleyways and arcades.
-Join this tour, which includes lunch, or this tour, which includes a chocolate tasting and a souvenir bag for one of the most unique experiences in Melbourne– a combination of beauty, history, and shopping!
+Melbourne is well-known all over the world for its coffee, street art, and charming arcades and alleyways.
+Join either this tour, which includes lunch, or this tour, which includes a chocolate tasting and a souvenir bag, for one of the most one-of-a-kind experiences in Melbourne, which combines shopping, sightseeing, and history all into one!

 Go for a drive down the Great Ocean Road

-The Great Ocean Road is one of the most stunning trips in Victoria.
-Take a trip on your own, or join a tour to make sure you get the chance to see the Twelve Apostles and Loch Ard Gorge in person.
+A trip along Victoria's Great Ocean Road is among the state's most breathtaking.
+Travel on your own or join a tour to make sure you get to see the Twelve Apostles and Loch Ard Gorge.

 Eat dinner on a tram